 Eligibility, Application, and Selection

-The Global Leaders and Scholars in STEM program is an invite-only admissions process.
-Selected first-year individuals with a 3.5 GPA and above will be invited to apply.
+The Global Leaders and Scholars in STEM program is an invite-only admissions process based on the academic performance of first-year students in the fall semester.
+Selected first-year individuals will be invited to apply.

 - Students who were not referred to the program and invited to apply are not eligible.

 - No applications for appeals can be submitted.

 For further information on this process, contact firstname.lastname@example.org

 An invitation will be sent to eligible first-year students in mid-January 2024.

 Application deadline: March 1, 2024, at 11:59 pm